miku/skate/README.md

 * deriving a key from a document
 * sort documents by (that) key

-One use case is match candidate generation for deduplication.
+One use case is match candidate generation for fuzzy matching.

 ## Transformation